David-Howell/telco-churn/readme.md

 - Preparation:
     - Initial understanding of the form and format of the data fields, and find the target variable
-    - Clean fields for ease of data manipulation and exploration, i.e. understand categorical vs. numerical data, numbers as int or float, etc.
+    - Clean fields for ease of data manipulation and exploration, i.e. understand categorical vs. numerical data, numbers as `int` or `float`, etc.
-    - Split the data into training, validation, and testing subsets (60%,20%,20%)
+    - Split the data into training, validation, and testing subsets (60%, 20%, 20%)
     - A `prepare.py` file will be created with functions to recreate this process
     - Python tools will include:
         - `pandas` will be used to handle nulls, outliers, normalizing text, changing data types